-Increasingly, communities are testing new ways to improve health, well-being, and equity by sharing data among public health, health care, and social services systems.
-In addition to leading data-sharing efforts at a local level, community partners can also connect with state policymakers that have various tools and “levers” at their disposal to support these efforts to improve health, especially within communities most at risk of inequities.
-For example, these levers include:
+Communities are increasingly seeking new ways to improve health, equity, and well-being by sharing data among public health, health care, and social services systems.
+In addition to leading data-sharing efforts at a local level, community partners can connect with state policymakers that have various tools and “levers” at their disposal to support these efforts to improve health, especially within communities most at risk of inequities.

 - Data access: Community-level data can drive integration and inform state policy, and states may have data that is needed by communities.